 The members of the Audit Committee are all independent Non-Executive Directors.
-In addition to the members, the following routinely attend the Audit Committee meetings: the Chair; Chief Executive Officer; Chief Financial Officer; Head of Finance; Head of Actuarial; internal auditors Grant Thornton LLP; and external auditors Deloitte LLP.
+In addition to the members, the following routinely attend the Audit Committee meetings: The Chairman of the Board; Chief Executive; Chief Financial Officer; Chief Risk Officer, Head of Finance; Head of Actuarial; internal auditors BDO LLP; and external auditors Deloitte LLP.